 The Holiday Inn Kingston Waterfront offers parking to its overnight and other Festival guests. ($17 per night, per vehicle; $3 per hour, with a $17 maximum fee.)

 Several parking lots and garages within walking distance of the Holiday Inn Kingston Waterfront offer reasonable rates.
-You’ll find plenty of parking for our off-site events at Queen’s University and St. Lawrence College.
 The Grand Theatre is a short stroll from the Holiday Inn Kingston Waterfront, or you can use the Municipal Chown Memorial Parking Garage on Brock Street, which connects directly to the Grand Theatre Courtyard.
 Many Kingston streets, just a few minutes’ walk from the downtown core, offer free parking (with some time restrictions).
 See a map of municipal parking lots (PDF) »